Al Goldstein: Views on religion

 Goldstein was an atheist, referring to himself as such in an interview in the Winter 1997 issue of Davka, an avant-garde Jewish cultural magazine.
 In his 2004 book XXX-Communicated: A Rebel Without a Shul, Luke Ford wrote about a conversation with Goldstein, in which Ford asked Goldstein why Jews were dramatically overrepresented in the porn industry.
 He answered, "The only reason that Jews are in pornography is that we think that Christ sucks.
 Catholicism sucks.
 We don't believe in authoritarianism.
 Pornography thus becomes a way of defiling Christian culture and, as it penetrates to the very heart of the American mainstream (and is no doubt consumed by those very same WASPs), its subversive character becomes more charged."
 Ford then asked, "What does it mean to you to be a Jew?"
 To which Goldstein responded, "It doesn't mean anything.
 It means that I'm called a kike."
 Ford also asked, "Do you believe in God?"
 Goldstein said, "I believe in me.
 I'm God.
 Screw God.
 God is your need to believe in some super being.
 I am the super being.
 I am your God, admit it.
 We're random.
 We're the flea on the butt of the dog."

 Views on the Iranian regime

-In April 1989, Goldstein ran a full-page ad in Screw offering $1 million for the assassination of the Ayatollah Khomeini, in response to Khomeini's February 1989 fatwa against novelist Salman Rushdie for allegedly blaspheming Islam.
+In April 1989, he ran a full-page ad in Screw offering $1 million for the assassination of the Ayatollah Khomeini, in response to Khomeini's February 1989 fatwa against novelist Salman Rushdie for allegedly blaspheming Islam.
+According to Goldstein, he received 16 death threats against himself the day after he ran the ad.
 (Khomeini died of natural causes in June 1989.)

+Goldstein was an atheist, referring to himself as such in an interview in the Winter 1997 issue of Davka, an avant-garde Jewish cultural magazine.
+He was opposed to all forms of organized religion.